COUNTRY PROFILE

 Best Product Prospects:

-Intermediate exports to Nigeria from the U.S. in 2022 totaled US$75.1 million.
-That was a rank of second in the region.
-Top products included corn-soy-milk blends, essential oils and flavorings, finishing agents, yeasts, dextrins, peptones and proteins, vegetable oil and sugar, sweeteners, and beverage bases.
+Top intermediate products exported included ethanol, corn-soy-milk blends, essential oils and flavorings, finishing agents, yeasts, dextrins, peptones and proteins, vegetable oil, sugar, sweeteners, and beverage bases.

 Related Events